Direction-Flipped Influence Audits Reveal Hidden Structure in Moral Choices of LLMs: Impact Statement

-Overall, we expect the net societal effect of this work to be positive by enabling more faithful audits of real-world model behavior and by motivating defenses against prompt-driven manipulation in morally salient settings.
+Overall, we expect the net societal effect of this work to be positive if it is used as intended: to make model evaluations more faithful to deployment conditions and to motivate defenses against prompt-driven manipulation in morally salient settings.
+The benefit depends on presenting the method as an audit and robustness tool, while avoiding claims that the results by themselves settle normative questions about which forms of steerability are acceptable in particular applications.